Utah State Fair: The First Fair

-The Early Years
+The early years

 To help finance the early fairs, life memberships were sold.
 The fee for membership was nominal, but provided the meager funds required and generated interest in the fair.
 During the membership drive that followed the 1856 LDS Church General Conference, a message was sent to all the church bishops appointing them and their councilors to be agents of the Society and authorizing them to collect two dollars in dues from each church member.
 For a number of years, teams of members made annual visits to each ward and stake to plead the cause of the Society and advertise the fair.

 The annual fairs sponsored by the Society also had religious significance.
 Most of them were invariably held to coincide with the October LDS General Conference, thus making the annual fall an excursion to serve, "both God and Mammon."
 In addition, early Fairs were held on church owned properties.

 The diplomas awarded for prize exhibits in each field contained the religious symbol, the "All-seeing Eye," with the inscription, "Holiness to the Lord."
 The Territorial emblem, the beehive, was also on the awards with a background consisting of a view of the Salt Lake Temple as it would look when completed.

 Since early Utah residents were geographically isolated from manufacturing centers on the United States East and West coasts, they relied upon the Society and the annual exposition to learn new and better methods of farming and manufacturing.